Assessments for Newborn Babies

 When the physical assessment score and the neuromuscular score are added together, the gestational age can be estimated.
 Scores range from very low for immature babies (less than 26 to 28 weeks) to very high scores for mature and postmature babies.

 All of these examinations are important ways to learn about your baby's well-being at birth.
-By identifying any problems, your baby's physician can plan the best possible care.
+By identifying any problems, your baby's doctor can plan the best possible care.